ON RESPECT & FORGIVENESS

 The 3 orders of love as determined by Bert Hellinger

-Each ancestor lives in us, especially if we reject him they end up haunting us and modifying our behavior without our knowledge; that is the entanglement as seen in so many cases during family constellations.
+Ancestors lives in us, especially if we reject them they end up haunting us and modifying our behavior without our knowledge; that is the entanglement as seen in so many cases during family constellations.

 If we ask them for their blessings without judging them, then they accompany us with their tribal strength.